- TBM 930 cruises at maximum speed of 330 kts./380 mph and offers the pilot the latest cockpit technology available for a general aviation airplane.

-- NEW GTC 580 It incorporates streamlined menu structures to remove visual clutter and eliminate mechanical knobs, buttons and selector switches.
+- G3000 touch screen controllers incorporate streamlined menu structures to remove visual clutter and eliminate mechanical knobs, buttons and selector switches.

 - In partnership with Scheme Designers (a world leader in aircraft paint scheme and vinyl decal designs), Daher provides assistance to owners for TBM painting and detailing with external paint schemes and colors that make an aircraft truly unique.